registry of births, marriages and deaths

 Marriage

-You may only register the marriage of Panamanian citizens that got married abroad through our offices.
-The process takes 6 to 8 months and you must bring the following documents:
+You may only register the marriage of Panamanian citizens who got married abroad through our offices.
+The process takes 6 to 8 months, and you must bring the following documents:

 • Fee: $160.00 (by money order or certified check made out to Consulate of Panama)

-• Copy of a Panamanian I.D. for bride and groom.
-If one of the applicants is not Panamanian citizen they must submit copy of their passport or I.D.
+• Copy of a Panamanian I.D. for the bride and groom.
+If one of the applicants is not a Panamanian citizen, they must submit a copy of their passport or I.D.

-Prior to traveling to Panama you must send the following documents to our offices:
+Before traveling to Panama, you must send the following documents to our offices:

 • The Consular Fee is $30.00 per document, payable by money order made out to the Consulate of Panama.